Weather-driven food inflation another headache for India

 The price of potatoes - India's most widely-consumed vegetable - has more than doubled since the start of the year.

-And even India's favourite drink, tea, hasn't escaped, as bad weather and flooding in Assam state has cut production, pushing up prices more than 30 percent on year.
+And even India's favourite drink, tea, hasn't escaped, as bad weather and flooding in the northeastern Assam state has cut production, pushing up prices more than 30 percent on year.

 The poultry and dairy industries are preparing to raise the prices of milk, eggs and meat as corn and oilmeal prices have hit record highs, tracking a rally in overseas markets.